jarodise/logseq-copilot/README.md

 # Logseq Copilot Plugin

-A Logseq plugin that integrates with OpenAI-compatible LLMs to provide AI assistance directly in your notes.
+A Logseq plugin that integrates with OpenAI-compatible LLM APIs to provide AI assistance directly in your notes.

 ## Features

-- 🤖 Powered by Lingyiwanwu (Yi) LLM API
-- 🔄 Dynamic model selection and temperature control
+- 🔌 Works with OpenAI-compatible APIs (including local LM Studio)
+- 🎯 Custom system prompts for specialized tasks
 - ⚡️ Quick access with keyboard shortcuts
-- 🎯 Custom system prompts for specialized tasks
-- 🔑 API key verification
-- 💬 Simple slash command interface
+- 🎛️ Adjustable temperature and response length
+- ⌨️ Customizable hotkeys

 ## Installation

 1. Download the plugin
 2. Enable it in Logseq Settings > Plugins
-3. Configure your API key in the plugin settings
+3. Configure your API settings
-4. Click "Verify Key" to ensure your API key works
+4. Verify your API connection

 ## Configuration

 ### API Settings
-- **API Endpoint**: Default is https://api.lingyiwanwu.com/v1
+- **API Endpoint**: Your OpenAI-compatible API endpoint
+  - For LM Studio (local): http://localhost:1234/v1
+  - For other providers: Check their API documentation
-- **API Key**: Your Lingyiwanwu API key
+- **API Key**: Your API key (can be empty for local LM Studio)
-- **Model**: Choose from available Yi models
+- **Model**: Your model name (must match exactly, e.g., 'mistral-7b-instruct' for LM Studio)
 - **Temperature**: Control response randomness (0-1)
 - **Max Tokens**: Set maximum response length